Challenges and Solutions

 We also did not forget about the intake system – the air filter housing was thoroughly cleaned, and then a new filter was installed.

-Depending on the operating conditions of the machine, the filter should be cleaned or replaced even daily – its efficiency directly affects the engine's durability.
+Depending on the machine's operating conditions, the filter should be cleaned or replaced even daily – its efficiency directly affects the engine's durability.

 Finally, we topped up the hydraulic oil and checked the battery voltage.
 After cleaning the terminals and connecting all systems, the engine was started.